Learn new skills. Share fresh ideas. Be encouraged and inspired. Think through the big issues in children's ministry. Pick up the latest resources.

 LaunchPad is our annual event equipping church-based mission and holiday club teams from around the country with loads of ideas, resources, thinking, good practice and enthusiasm as they prepare to reach out to their communities this summer.
 We would love to have you and your whole holiday club team with us!

-There will be information about the new Holiday Club resource for 2015, Polar Explorers.
-However, the day will be relevant whichever resource you choose to use.
+Our main session will explore how we help children engage with the Bible.
+There will be opportunity to explore the 2016 Holiday Club resource, Guardians of Ancora, although the day will be relevant whichever resource you use.
 Come and be inspired, discover new and practical ideas for your holiday club and network with others involved in mission with children and young people throughout Scotland.

 We look forward to having you with us!

 All events are hosted by SU Scotland staff, and include worship and Bible engagement as well as seminars covering a variety of aspects of running your holiday club.
 Our seminars will be delivered by practitioners from around the country.
-There is a small charge of £10 per person, or £7 for students - book online now.
+There is a small charge of £10 per person, or £5 for students/unemployed - book online now.

 COmMISSION is our exciting mission programme which gives you the opportunity to be part of a team taking the good news to children and young people in Scotland.
 Get training that will release your leadership potential, then go on placement with SU Scotland teams and live out the COmMISSION adventure.